 5. Loew’s Rio Theater

 Unlike the other theaters in this article, the Loew’s Rio Theater at Broadway and 160th Street is not very ornate.
 The building that housed its auditorium looks like a typical theater building, while its lobby is very restrained compared with its neighbors.
 The theater began its life as a vaudeville-movie theater.
 In the early 1920s, the theater became a Loew’s theater.
-Unfortunately for the Rio, after the opening of the 175th Street Theater, the Wonder Theater, the Rio became a second run theater.
-The 2,603 seats seat theater was designed by Herbert J Krapp and closed in 1957.
-Any remaining details are currently hidden above a drop ceiling.
+The 2,603 seats seat theater was designed by Herbert J Krapp and closed in 1957 and now houses discount retailer, El Mundo.